-- Secure financing through a lender acceptable to the BHA; - Provide a down payment of at least three percent (3%) of the purchase price, with one percent (1%) of the down payment supplied from the Family's own resources; - Be able to make the monthly payment of the Family's portion of the mortgage payment; - Enter into a "Purchase and Sale Agreement" for a Home within 180 days of receiving a homeownership Voucher, provided the financing commitment has not expired prior to that date; - Enter into this Statement of Homeowner Obligations Agreement and comply with its provisions; - Sign a certification form stating that they will comply with this "Statement of Homeowner Obligations" annually at the Family's Recertification appointment; - Sign a release allowing the BHA to exchange information with the lender and the lender with the BHA; - Sign an acknowledgment form that the Family becomes obligated for the whole mortgage payment in the event of termination of assistance; - Sign an acknowledgment form that the Family will continue to comply with the appropriate provisions of the HUD Section 8 Rental Assistance regulations, Family obligations and the BHA's Section 8 rental assistance and homeownership administrative plans; - Agree that the Family may not enter into an agreement to sell or refinance the Home unless the BHA has first approved the sale or the refinance; - Agree to use the Home as the Family's only residence; - Agree to supply any information to the BHA regarding any mortgage or other debt incurred to purchase the Home, any refinancing of such debt, any satisfaction or payment of the mortgage debt, and any sale or other transfer of any Interest in the Home; - Agree to notify the BHA before the Family moves out of the Home; - Agree that during the period the Family receives homeownership assistance, no Family member may have any ownership interest in any other property receiving a subsidized rental payment; and - Comply with applicable rules of the Housing Choice Voucher Program such as the requirements contained in the "Family Obligations", including the rule to fully report household income and Family Composition annually at the
+- · Have no ownership interest in other property. - Meet all eligibility criteria as described in the Section 8 Homeownership Program Administrative Plan Amendment. - Attend homeownership counseling prior to purchase and post-purchase as offered by BHA-approved counseling agencies; - Secure financing through a lender acceptable to the BHA; - Provide a down payment of at least three percent (3%) of the purchase price, with one percent (1%) of the down payment supplied from the Family's own resources; - Be able to make the monthly payment of the Family's portion of the mortgage payment; - Enter into a "Purchase and Sale Agreement" for a Home within 180 days of receiving a homeownership Voucher, provided the financing commitment has not expired prior to that date; - ◆Enter into this Statement of Homeowner Obligations Agreement and comply with 4 its provisions; - Sign a certification form stating that they will comply with this "Statement of Homeowner Obligations" annually at the Family's Recertification appointment; - Sign a release allowing the BHA to exchange information with the lender and the lender with the BHA; - Sign an acknowledgment form that the Family becomes obligated for the whole mortgage payment in the event of termination of assistance: - Sign an acknowledgment form that the Family will continue to comply with the appropriate provisions of the HUD Section 8 Rental Assistance regulations, Family obligations and the BHA's Section 8 rental assistance and homeownership administrative plans; - Agree that the Family may not enter into an agreement to sell or refinance the Home unless the BHA has first approved the sale or the refinance; - Agree to use the Home as the Family's only residence;

+Agree to supply any information to the BHA regarding any mortgage or other debt incurred to purchase the Home, any refinancing of such debt, any satisfaction or payment of the mortgage debt, and any sale or other transfer of any Interest in the Home;

+Agree to notify the BHA before the Family moves out of the Home;

+Agree that during the period the Family receives homeownership assistance, no Family member may have any ownership interest in any other property receiving a subsidized rental payment; and

+Comply with applicable rules of the Housing Choice Voucher Program such as the requirements contained in the "Family Obligations", including the rule to fully report household income and Family Composition annually at the Recertification appointment.